wwt/SwiftCurrent/wiki/Getting-Started.md

 #### **What's this `shouldLoad()`?**
 <details>

 It is part of the [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html) protocol.
-It has default implementations created for your convenience, but is still left implementable by you should you want to control when a [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html) should load in the work flow.
+It has default implementations created for your convenience but is still implementable if you want to control when a [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html) should load in the work flow.
 It is called after `init` but before `viewDidLoad()`.
 </details>

 ## Launching the [Workflow](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/Workflow.html)